CHAPTER V: Karma

 a lifetime of complicated situations without conscious deliberation, as far as we

 can tell.
-Humans also have valuable instincts, but they are subsumed in
+Humans also have valuable instincts, but they are routinely subsumed

-rationality and ignored.
-Unitive action coupled with the renunciation of
+in incomplete rationality and ignored.
+Unitive action coupled with the

-impediments is a way of opening back up to the instinctive side of life while
+renunciation of impediments is a way of opening back up to the instinctive side

-retaining conscious monitoring.
-It can be argued that the reason we so often
+of life while retaining conscious monitoring.
+It can be argued that the reason

-welcome sense of relief from the storms of life, the joy of integrated creative
+provides a welcome sense of relief from the storms of life, the joy of

-young people, we used to effortlessly “go with the flow,” meaning we allowed
+young children, we used to effortlessly “go with the flow,” meaning we allowed

 nature to take its course without inhibiting or deflecting it.
 Over time most